Skip to content

 Electrical Conductivity

-The electrical conductivity is the measure of a material's ability to conduct electric current.
+The electric conductivity measures a material's ability to conduct electric current.
 It is represented by the symbol \(\sigma\) and is expressed in units of siemens per meter (S/m).
-The electrical conductivity links the electric field \(\mathbf{E}\) to the electric current density \(\mathbf{J}\) via the Ohm's law \(\mathbf{J} = \sigma \mathbf{E}\).
+The electric conductivity links the electric field \(\mathbf{E}\) to the electric current density \(\mathbf{J}\) via Ohm's law \(\mathbf{J} = \sigma \mathbf{E}\).

-In general, the electrical conductivity \(\sigma\) is described by a symmetric two-rank tensor:
+In general, the electric conductivity \(\sigma\) is described by a symmetric rank-2 tensor:

 \[ \begin{align} \sigma &= \left( \begin{array}{ccc} \sigma_{xx} & \sigma_{xy} & \sigma_{xz} \\ & \sigma_{yy} & \sigma_{yz} \\ & & \sigma_{zz} \end{array} \right). \end{align} \]

-Note that each component may additionally have dependency on other physical quantities, such as temperature or be nonlinear (dependent on the magnetic flux density).
+Note that each component may additionally depend on other physical quantities (e.g., temperature or current density).
 In many cases an isotropic material is assumed, where the tensor is diagonal.

 Table 2: Electrical Conductivity Methods